^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Causes of regurgitation and vomiting in the child
+Causes of regurgitation and vomiting in children

 What do need to examine?